cloutrapp/assets/README.md

 - **Logo Usage**: Avoid stretching, rotating, or altering the logos in any way that may distort the brand’s identity.

 ### Accessing Guidelines

-For full branding guidelines (including logo size, spacing, and color codes), please check the Influensic Branding Guide.
+For full branding guidelines (including logo size, spacing, and color codes), please check the Cloutr Branding Guide.

 ## 🔐 License

-The assets in this repository are proprietary to Influensic and should be used in accordance with the organization's brand policies.
+The assets in this repository are proprietary to Cloutr and should be used in accordance with the organization's brand policies.

 Do not distribute or use the assets for non-approved purposes.